 If you have some rescued firewood or off-cuts from thick stock around your shop, your materials cost will be zero.
 Turning a lidded vessel is sure to boost your turning skills, especially if you’ve never done a lidded vessel before.
 There are lots of meaty tips presented in this project that can easily be applied to larger vessels.
 So, let’s get started.

-You will need a four jaw chuck to complete this project.
-Also, a half round scraper, 1/4” parting tool, 1/16” parting tool, and a detail/spindle gouge.
+You will need a 4-jaw chuck to complete this project.
+You’ll also need a half round scraper, 1/4” parting tool, 1/16” parting tool, and a detail/spindle gouge.